 We encourage all staff members to get involved in the community by volunteering.
 We offer a variety of opportunities throughout the year and work with local nonprofits to lend a hand whenever possible.
 We also establish specific volunteer increase targets with each employee.
 Our staff also takes pleasure in being involved with opportunities to serve youth: we host over 50 children at our Veterinary Summer Camp, participate with the Putnam County 4H Program, and visit local libraries as often as we can.

-One percent of every sale through our rewards program is donated to animals in need, giving our clients the chance to pay it forward through the Veterinary Care Foundation.
+One percent of every sale is donated to animals in need, giving our clients the chance to pay it forward through the Veterinary Care Foundation.
 We also donate 5% of every certificate purchased through our Low-Cost Spay and Neuter Program.

 Brook Farm prioritizes purchasing from companies that adhere to a "triple bottom line."
 We regularly evaluate our major suppliers on strict social and environmental standards.
 Our Responsible Purchasing Policy gives preference to local businesses and those owned by minority populations.